Dominican Republic Nightlife | Top 10 Places to Party in 2020

 Here are the top 10 places to party in the Dominican Republic:

-- Onno’s: This place is absolutely legendary.
+- Onno’s: This place is legendary.
 If you’re in Zona Colonial on a Thursday night, then head here.
 It might not look like much, but many of my best nights in Santo Domingo started at this little nightclub.
-Onno’s is great on Thursdays and good on Saturdays.
+Onno’s is excellent on Thursdays and good on Saturdays.

 - 75 Grados: If you want to have a shitshow of a night, head to 75 Grados in Santiago de Los Caballeros on a Saturday.
 This tiny club plays dembow and reggaeton, but that’s not why I come here.
 I come for the blender drinks.
-You get a huge blender filled with vodka here for like $7 USD!
+You get a vast blender filled with vodka here for like USD$7!
 They’ll get you drunk.
 If a Dominican comes to 75 Grados, they’re looking to party hard.

 - Imagine Club: This is by far my favorite mega-club in Punta Cana.
 The place offers an open bar and even plays hip-hop music on Sunday nights.
 Honestly, if you’re in Punta Cana and looking to party off the resort, this is the absolute first place you should go.

 - Drink Point: A great bar in Punta Cana where both locals and tourists congregate.
-The couple times I went the place was absolutely packed and the vibe was pretty damn fun.
-The music is Latin and the prices are way cheaper than the mega clubs in Punta Cana.
+The couple times I went, the place was packed, and the vibe was pretty damn fun.
+The music is Latin, and the prices are way lower than the mega clubs in Punta Cana.
 If you’re looking to party without the “Vegas” club vibe while on vacation, check this place out.

 - Avalon Disco: I’ve never been here, but my Dominican buddy couldn’t stop raving about Avalon Disco in San Fransisco de Marcois.
 He claimed this was the best disco in one of the biggest Dominican cities no one has ever heard of.
-When I heard back to the DR, this is the first city I’m going to.
+When I head back to the DR, this is the first city I’ll go.

-If you don’t enjoy Dominican Republic nightlife, then it’s you.
-Because the clubs pop off here, the people are friendly, and the vibe is great.
+If you don’t enjoy the Dominican Republic nightlife, then the problem is you.
+The clubs pop off here, the people are friendly, and the vibe is great.
 What’s not to love?